telecastg/enhanced-dynamic-logic-for-espocrm/README.md

   "enhancedRequired" instead of "required"

-2) To specify css attributes for a field, which will affect list and detail displays, use the enhanced condition type "conditionalCss"
+2) To specify css attributes for a field, which will affect both the list and detail displays, use the enhanced condition type "conditionalCss"

 3) See the example clientDefs file extract for an entity which contains a field called tenantName and for which we want to specify the following dynamic logic directives: